How to Calculate the ROI of Retail Sales Training Programs

 That never works.

-Before a CEO agrees to purchase an instructor-led or online sales training program, they have to be assured their employees will actually use it and that the new learning will work to achieve sales goals.
+Before a CEO agrees to purchase an instructor-led or online sales training program, they must be assured their employees will use it and that the new learning will work to achieve sales goals.

 That's because they can be exposed to training, but for training effectiveness to stick, it takes role-playing and enough time to master what is taught.

-While the employees use the training and get results, there must be frequent updates to everyone, including the CEO, to show those fears were unfounded and, in fact, the training investment is making for a better customer experience and higher conversions of browsers to buyers.
+While the employees use the training and get results, everyone, including the CEO, must receive frequent updates to show that those fears were unfounded and that the training investment is improving the customer experience and converting more browsers to buyers.

 What components of a retail sales training program are most essential?